 - CEJA helped push the California Environmental Protection Agency to adopt one of the first official cumulative impact screening tools in the country, the CalEnviroScreen.
 The tool identifies zip codes throughout California that face a deadly combination of socioeconomic stressors, public health burdens and high pollution levels.
 With a scientific method of identifying highly impacted communities, decision-makers can target programs and resources to help transform our communities.
 This is a cornerstone of our Green Zones Initiative

-- We have hosted two highly successful Community Congresos, which brought between 150-200 community leaders and advocates to the Capitol to engage in grassroots advocacy, skills sharing and networking.
+- We have hosted four highly successful Community Congresos, which brought between 150-200 community leaders and advocates to the Capitol to engage in grassroots advocacy, skills sharing and networking.